 - Residents who appear clean, healthy and content

 - A calm, pleasant and home-like atmosphere

 General Questions to Ask the Senior Living Facility

 There are some things you simply cannot observe while on a tour.
 Instead, address the following questions with your tour guide, an administrator or another staff member:

 - How many Alzheimer’s and dementia patients live there?

-- Is the staff specially trained in dementia care and what is their experience in dealing with difficult situations and behaviors
+- Is the staff specially trained in dementia care?

 - What is the ratio of staff to residents on a normal day?
 What about evenings, weekends and holidays?

 - What levels and types of care does the facility provide for all residents?

-- What levels and types of care does the facility provide especially for Alzheimer’s and dementia patients?
+- What levels and types of care does the facility provide specifically for Alzheimer’s and dementia patients?

-- Is transportation provided for doctors appointments or shopping?
+- Is transportation provided for doctor’s appointments, errands or shopping?

-- What is the policy on wheelchairs, oxygen tanks and other medical equipment?
+- What is the facility’s policy on wheelchairs, oxygen tanks and other medical equipment?

-- Are residents allowed to bring personal items from home?
+- Are residents allowed to bring furniture and/or personal items from home?

 - What safety measures are in place for Alzheimer’s and dementia patients?

-- What is the process for ensuring patients get their prescribed medication on time and in the correct dosage?
+- What is the process for ensuring patients get their prescribed medications on time and in the correct dosages?

 - What happens if there is a medical emergency?

-- What does that monthly payment include? (number of meals/snacks per day, transportation services, special Alzheimer’s/dementia services, etc.)
+- What services and amenities does this monthly payment include? (e.g. how many meals/snacks per day, transportation services, special Alzheimer’s/dementia services, etc.)

-- Do you accept private insurance or Medicaid?
+- Does the facility accept long-term care insurance or Medicaid?

-- What happens if the family runs out of money and can no longer pay privately?
+- What happens if your loved one runs out of money and can no longer pay privately?

 For more information on senior living options and to find long-term care facilities in your area, visit AgingCare’s Senior Living Directory.